 From the towering pines in Tallahassee to the neon lights of South Beach — Florida is a truly special place.

-As the third most populous and fastest growing state, we face a wide variety of challenges.
+As the third most populous and fastest-growing state, the state of Florida has a wide variety of challenges.
 How do we help coastal communities prepare for the inevitable social, cultural, and economic losses from rising sea levels?
 What are the most effective ways to improve health literacy?
 How do we recruit, retain, and empower students to enter the STEM workforce?
 What infrastructure do we need to develop to enable a transition to a clean energy economy powered by hydrogen?
-Does Tampa or Miami have a better Cuban sandwich?
+Through this Collaborative Collision session, interdisciplinary teams came together to address these complex challenges.

 FSU CHOOSE: Collaborative Hub for Outreach and Opportunities in STEM Education